timnewsham/TriforceMagenta/README.md

   crash from the shell run `fuzz -tvv /path/to/inputfile` specifying the location where you installed the input file.

-Tested on magenta commit cdf18c50c75685dd550edb91394f214062d725f0.
+Tested on magenta commit 867cff6b1131374f17446a032a4879117c098d5a
 - note: I had to steal an internal header file.  this should be kept up to date if newer versions of magenta are used
-- note: I had to patch a few parts of the Magenta system to support calling arbitrary syscalls from arbitrary program locations, and to fix two bugs that were fixed today..
-Those bugs might be fixed in mainline by the time you read this.
+- note: I had to patch a few parts of the Magenta system to support calling arbitrary syscalls from arbitrary program locations.

 ## Aarch64